CodeWithAaru/MovieRecommender/README.md

   5. Now simply Click on Terminal >> New Terminal.

   6. Run Command python manage.py runserver
-      it gives you a link with your Localhost Adress simply click on that.
+      >It gives you a link with your Localhost Adress simply click on that.

 --------------------Congratulation----------------------------
 -----You Succesfully Runned Your Movie Recommender System-----